Counsellor in Crowthorne

-As a BACP registered counsellor, I provide counselling in a warm, safe, confidential and non-judgemental environment, at my Sandhurst practice; close to Wokingham, Crowthorne, Yateley, Camberley, Bracknell & Farnborough.
+As a BACP registered counsellor, I provide counselling in a warm, safe, confidential and non-judgemental environment, at my Crowthorne practice; close to Wokingham, Sandhurst, Yateley, Camberley, Bracknell Ascot & Farnborough.
 I can help you make sense of the experiences that are troubling you and the challenges you are facing in your life and help you move towards personal growth and change in your life.

 I offer counselling to individuals, young adults and children aged 12 and above, on an open-ended basis, or for an agreed time period, with the aim of enabling you to enhance your life and live it more fully, helping you with all aspects of your relationship and life's stress.

 I believe that providing you with psychological tools can be invaluable.
 I also believe in the power of a good connection between two people, to enable you to unlock your potential and find the courage, confidence, inspiration, success and happiness you deserve.